aridjayarecipes/cutesrecipes.web.app/content/post/2476-step-by-step-guide-to-make-super-quick-homemade-banana-halwa.md

 - "In the same pan, add the banana paste and cook for 5-7 mins."
 - "In a glass, mix corn flour with 1/4 cup water to make thin paste.
 Add this mixture to the banana pan and stir well continuously without forming lumps."
 - "Add jaggery and cook it until the halwa becomes thick.
 Add the roasted nuts, cardomom powder,2 tbsp ghee and mix well."
-- "Once it is reduced to half quantity and doesn't stick to the sides, switch off the flame."
+- "Once it is reduced to half quantity and doesn&#39;t stick to the sides, switch off the flame."
 - "Apply ghee on a tray and pour the halwa into it.
 Use a spoon with ghee on back side and level it nicely to get perfect shape."
 - "Once it is cooled down for 30 mins,cut them into small pieces and serve the most Delicious Tasty n Healthy Banana Halwa to your family 😊😋"
 categories: